rgleave/proj2/EnergyUsageForecasting.md

      https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/forecast-mlops-energy-plus-weather.yaml
      ```

 5. You must set several parameters which define how the entire workload behaves.
 Most of them are provided by the Cloudformation template, however be sure to provide override values for the parameters which are highlighted below.
-NOTE: for the <b>S3Bucket</b> parameter, use the same name you provided for the in Step 1 above.
-Also, please be aware that this template includes additional parameters to turn on the weather index.
-You can examine the cloudformation template to understand which geolocation and time zone options were defaulted to turn on the weather index.
+Also, for the <b>S3Bucket</b> parameter, use the same name you provided for the in Step 1 above.
+(NOTE: please be aware that this template includes additional parameters to turn on the weather index.
+You can examine the cloudformation template to understand which geolocation and time zone options were defaulted by the template.)

 | Parameter | Recommended Value |
 |--|--|